helagro/tradfri-server/README.md

 # TradfriServer
-This is the sourcecode for a python web-server that can controll IKEA Tradfri lights with Coap.
+This is the sourcecode for a python web-server that can control IKEA Tradfri lights with Coap.